(Show/Hide Browsing Column ->)

 "Perhaps it helps your little wa- little one," the giant woman said optimistically in reply, and some days she would play the melodies with a set of island flutes.
 Neteilyu didn't care enough to ask her to stop.
 Her dreams became twined with the music.

 The baby came, as babies finally do, and Neteilyu looked into his dark eyes and waited to be released from the sorrow that consumed her.
-It didn't look much like Megruu, but no one was surprised when she named it after him.
-Amulrii sang through the hard birth, until her voice grew rough, but there was no happiness for Neteilyu at the end of it, only reminder of how much the first Megruu had wanted the second.
+It didn't look much like Megru, but no one was surprised when she named it Megruu in an echo of him.
+Amulrii sang through the hard birth, until her voice grew rough, but there was no happiness for Neteilyu at the end of it, only reminder of how much Megru had wanted the baby.
 Our own little warsailor, he had said of it.
 Neteilyu nursed the squalling thing, and thought that neither of them was more than a snack for a sea monster.

 She made the mistake of saying it out loud, and Amulrii started sleeping on a cot in her house.
 Perhaps the warsailor widow-keeper thought Neteilyu would walk them both off the end of a pier, but she didn't have the energy to go so far.
 It was easier simply to do as she was told, and go through the mechanical motions of caring for the new baby, sleeping whenever it let her.